 If the picture we’ve painted sounds grim, it’s because it is.
 A fair hearing when it comes to loan applications and personal finances should be the minimum that anyone can expect from the institutions that are supposed to look after and care for them, and rural communities aren’t getting that fair hearing from the banks.
 Fortunately, though, there’s another way.
 Credit unions are beginning to gain footholds all over the Deep South, and if you’ve been struggling to get any sense out of your bank for a long time, you may want to seek one out and make an appointment.

 The basic difference between a bank and a credit union is that a bank exists to make money and deliver profits for shareholders and investors, whereas a credit union doesn’t make any profit at all.
 It exists to serve the people, and all the money that it makes is paid back out to its members in the form of loans and approved borrowing arrangements.
 As an idea, it sounds a little too socialist for the typically right-leaning South, but it isn’t a far-left scheme.
-It’s a system that’s designed to help communities look after each other and ensure that deserving people receive financial assistance when they need it.
+It’s a system that’s designed to help communities look after each other and ensure that deserving people receive financial assistance and credit repair fast when they need it.
 It might be helpful to think of it as community banking.

 We’ve already seen the idea of credit unions taking hold and gaining popularity in Alabama.
 When the Regions Bank decided that it wasn’t making enough money in the Mississippi Delta anymore, it pulled out and left a hole.
 The Hope Credit Union has since stepped into that hole and picked up four of the branches that Regions Bank shut down.
 Since setting up shop there, they’ve made it their mission to improve access to lending for individuals, businesses and community groups who struggle on low incomes and would never be given the time of day at a major bank.
 Since then, a new branch of the Redstone Federal Credit Union has appeared in Huntsville.
 The success of Hope Credit Union created demand, and more credit unions are appearing to fill it.
 They get a little federal assistance when doing so—as credit unions don’t make profits, they’re exempt from tax.
 That makes it easier for them to acquire premises and offer lending solutions to customers.